 - Laser light therapy treatments (phototherapy)

 If you don’t already, it’s also important to protect your face and wear a broad-spectrum sunscreen every day, since sun exposure can worsen rosacea.
-The team spends time counseling you on which triggers to avoid, and any lifestyle changes you can make to prevent future flare-ups.
+Our team will spend time working with you on which triggers and how to avoid or minimize them, including any lifestyle changes you could make to prevent future flare-ups and skincare products which can help calm flare-ups.